garrett-sutton/garrett-sutton.github.io/_drafts/year-in-review.md

 She got here on Tuesday November 14.
 My Dad and Neil arrived the day before Thanksgiving.
 Neil met Gwen during this time.
 They headed back to PA on Saturday.
+* I ran my one and only race of the year too -- the Berbee Derby 10k.
+It was nice to be able to warm up and cool down from home.
+For my fitness level, it went pretty good.
+I ran ~39:00.

 ## December
 * We flew to NY for Christmas, then to Georgia for Dan's